A North Carolina family called police for help when Matt Oxendine threatened suicide. Instead, deputies killed him.

 Last week, 22 weeks after their brother was shot, Matt Scott called the family and told them the result of his investigation.
 He would not be pursuing charges against the officers.

 The family is not satisfied.
-The DA answered some of their questions, but did not show them the full SBI report.
+The DA answered some of their questions, but did not show them the full SBI report, Greg said.
 They still have not seen the autopsy report.
 The sheriffs’ office still has not called.

 [Update] In a statement Tuesday, the family said that they intend to file a civil lawsuit to “demand accountability and justice.”